-As of June 30 2014 D As of ecember 31 2013

-Balance, beginning of period \$ 5,506,532 \$ 6,035,295

-Provisions for losses 943,425 1,846,285
+Se As of optember 30 2014 Ι As of December 31 2013 Balance, beginning of period \$ 5,506,532 \$ 6,035,295 Provisions for losses 2,006,876 1,846,285 Charge-offs (700,228) (2,375,048) Balance, end of period \$ 6,813,180 \$ 5,506,532

-Charge-offs (240,997) (2,375,048)

-Balance, end of period \$ 6,208,960 \$ 5,506,532

 The Company believes the loan loss reserve represents probable loan losses incurred as of the balance sheet date.
 The loan loss reserve may not be adequate, however, for claims asserted by third party investors.
 Actual loan loss experience could change, in the near-term, from the established reserve based upon claims asserted by third party investors.
-If SecurityNational Mortgage is unable to negotiate acceptable terms with the third party investors, legal action may ensue in an effort to obtain amounts that the third party investors claim are allegedly due.
-In the event of legal action, if SecurityNational Mortgage is not successful in its defenses against claims asserted by these third party investors to the extent that a substantial judgment is entered against SecurityNational Mortgage which is beyond its capacity to pay, SecurityNational Mortgage may be required to curtail or cease operations.
+SecurityNational Mortgage disagrees with the repurchase demands and notices of potential claims from third party investors.
+Futhermore, SecurityNational Mortgage believes there is potential to resolve the alleged claims by third party investors on acceptable terms.
+If SecurityNational Mortgage is unable to resolve such claims on acceptable terms, legal action may ensue.
+In the event of legal action by any third party investor, SecurityNational Mortgage believes it has significant defenses to any such action and intends to vigorously defend itself against such action.